MyroG/MyroP-s-Arcade-Machine/README.md

 ## Credits

-No need to credit me, but if you want to add me to the credits you can mention my VRC name (MyroP, which is different from the name on GitHub) and a link to this GitHub page.
+No need to credit me, but if you want to add me to the credits you can mention my VRC name (MyroP, which is different from the name on GitHub) with a link to this GitHub page.

 ## Socials & Support